an2n/semver-auto/README.md

 ### Exiting

-Upon detecting a version update, the program will exit with a non-zero code, signaling the need for execution before proceeding with CI/CD steps.
-Activate this by using the -e or --exit flag.
+The script can exit with a non-zero code, signaling the need for execution before proceeding with CI/CD steps.
+Enable by using the -e or --exit flag.
 For example:

 ```
 npx semver-auto --exit